Collins Barracks Museum Events

 Admission to the Museum is free

-Closed Mondays (including Bank Holidays), Christmas Day and Good Friday
+- Closed Christmas Day and Good Friday

 Collins Barracks Museum Cafe